 One positive aspect to rehab for low self-esteem is that over time, individuals begin to monitor their negative thoughts and then challenge them.
 For example, if they feel someone does not like them, instead of devaluing themselves, they can ask themselves why this could be the case, decide if this feeling is an assumption or are there valid reasons?
 This type of thinking makes all the difference when it comes to one’s self-esteem.
 It’s all about having a positive balance from within.

 Another positive aspect of rehab is that these individuals are taught to self-love with different techniques.
 For example, the ancient practice of meditation is an excellent method to rebuild self-esteem.
 This method shows the act of cultivating feelings of love for other people.
 A person must first accept who they truly are and place the highest of value on themselves.
 Acceptance helps breed self-worth.
-Other techniques utilized include nutrition, exercise, music and art therapy, martial arts, yoga, massage therapy, and more.
+Other techniques utilized by some facilities include nutrition, exercise, music and art therapy, martial arts, yoga, massage therapy, and more.
 When the body is robust and healthy, the mind creates positive images and behaviors.

 Rehab Can Have The Positive Effect You Need